Home

 • Competitive obedience dog training and performance

-Minimum dog obedience training for all GSD's should include the basics such as: housebreaking, the ability to sit, lie down, come on command, etc. Many other commands may be added for the owners of GSD's who desire a more challenging training atmosphere and who easily pick up commands and enjoy learning.
+for all GSD's should include the basics such as: housebreaking, the ability to sit, lie down, come on command, etc. Many other commands may be added for the owners of German Shepherds who desire a more challenging training atmosphere and who easily pick up commands and enjoy learning.

-Obedience training your GSD is also a great way to establish the social hierarchy in your home, between you, your family and your GSD.
+Obedience training your GSD is also a great way to establish the social hierarchy in your home, between you, your family and your German Shepherd.
 Above all, obedience dog training should be fun and rewarding for both you and your German Shepherd.
 It will definitely enrich your relationship with your dog as well as make living together more much enjoyable.

 A well-trained German Shepherd is much more confident than an untrained dog and can more safely be allowed a greater range of freedom than an untrained dog.
 You know what to expect of a well trained dog and can trust it much more readily with your possessions - be it your shoes, your home or your children.